 Critical essay by Jacopo Perfetti

-Wunderkammern proudly presented Chained, an international contemporary art event that brought together nine of the most important artists on the current Urban Art scene: 2501, Atomo, Borondo, BR1, C215, Max Rippon, Sam3, Sten Lex and Edoardo Tresoldi.
+Chained was an international contemporary art event that brought together nine of the most important artists on the current Urban Art scene: 2501, Atomo, Borondo, BR1, C215, Max Rippon, Sam3, Sten Lex and Edoardo Tresoldi.
 The event included a group exhibition at two separate venues in Milan – in a hangar of the Municipality of Milan on Via Amari and at the Cervantes Institute on Via Dante – and the creation of urban art installations in public spaces.
 The project was featured in the “Expo in Città” Calendar.

 The theme for Expo15 was “Feeding the Planet, Energy for Life”.
 Starting with the idea of the food chain, an organic ecological system, the artists of Chained investigated the complex dynamics that connect human beings to the nature of which they are a part; a chain of human and artistic experiences that serve to amplify the spectrum of viewpoints on the Expo’s theme, through the lens of art and creativity.

 For the artistic project Chained, Wunderkammern invited a group of artists who, in turn, invited other artists to participate in the creative process.
 An analogy of the food chain that forces us to reflect on the role that mankind plays in our planet.
 Oftentimes, in fact, progress and technological advancement lead us to see the world from an anthropocentric perspective.
 One in which it appears as though nature exists solely for the purpose of satisfying our needs and where animals and plants are possessions that serve a humanity which is allowed to exploit them in the name of progress.
 Yet mankind has forgotten that this progress is founded on a balance between all parts, and that human beings are only one of many elements in a chain dependent on the entire system.